Sylvia Miles: Career

-In her final years, Miles appeared in a few roles on television such as Sex and the City and One Life to Live, and in the films Go Go Tales and Wall Street: Money Never Sleeps.
+Wayland Flowers and his puppet Madame first uttered the widely quoted line, "Sylvia Miles and Andy Warhol would attend the opening of an envelope".
+In 1976, People magazine repeated the joke in the article "What Would a Manhattan Party Be Without the Ubiquitous Sylvia Miles?" without citing a source.

 Personal life

 In 1948, Miles married William Myers, but the couple divorced two years later.
 From 1952 to 1958, she was married to Gerald Price.
 From 1963 to 1970, she was married to radio disc jockey Ted Brown.
 Brown cited Miles' lack of desire to have children as the main cause for their divorce.

+Miles dated Rudolf Martinus, a model, in the 1970s.

+In the 1960s and the 1970s she often played chess at a competitive level and was a member of the Manhattan Chess Club.

 Death

-Miles died on June 12, 2019 while en route to Mount Sinai Hospital in Manhattan at the age of 94.
+Miles died on June 12, 2019, while en route to Mount Sinai Hospital in Manhattan at the age of 94.
 She had been in declining health in recent years and was in nursing home care in her final months.
 During Miles' final years she was suffering from anemia and respiratory issues.